dvcol/synology-download/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Pop-up
 - [ ] Context-menu
 - [ ] Content-script (inside the page)
 - [ ] Overlay

 ### Screenshots or Mock up

-If possible provide a screenshot or a mock up of the issue.
+If possible provide a screenshot or a mock-up of the issue.

 ### Steps to Reproduce the Issue

-1. When i'm in the settings tabs and I click on the edit buttons
+1. When I'm in the settings tabs, and I click on the edit buttons
-2. The interfaces does something unexpected
+2. The interface does something unexpected
 3. And the application crashes

 ### Failure Logs